-Someone whose details we keep on file.
+An individual whose details we keep on file.
 Some details are more sensitive than others.
-The UK GDPR sets out collection of details such as health conditions and ethnicity, which are more sensitive than names and phone numbers.
+The UK GDPR sets out collection of details such as health conditions and ethnicity which are more sensitive than names and phone numbers.

-Data Subjects' rights
+Data subjects' rights

-Data Subjects have a right:-
+Individuals have a right:-